dry-rb/dry-rb.org/source/gems/dry-validation/extensions.html.md

   - struct
 ---

 `dry-validation` can be extended with extension.
-Those extensions are loading with `Dry::Validation.load_extensions`.
+Those extensions are loaded with `Dry::Validation.load_extensions`.

 Extensions available: